-- 10. The following providers are covered by NSS 2022: - a.
+- 10. The following providers are covered by NSS 2023: - a.
 In England, all providers registered and regulated by the OfS will be expected to participate in the NSS as an ongoing condition of registration. - b.
 In Northern Ireland, NSS participation is a condition of funding as set out in the financial memoranda between universities and the Department for the Economy (Northern Ireland).
 Further education colleges in Northern Ireland take part in the NSS to meet the requirements of the Revised Operating Model for Quality Assurance. - c.
 In Scotland, participation is a condition of the Scottish Funding Council's funding for higher education providers. - d.
-In Wales, all regulated providers are required to participate, to meet the requirements of the Quality Assessment Framework for Wales.
+In Wales, all regulated providers are required to participate, to meet the requirements of the Quality Assessment Framework for Wales. - 11.
+All full-time and part-time undergraduate students registered at participating providers are eligible to undertake the NSS during their final year of study (or, for flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent and not before their third year of study), with the following exceptions:

-1 See: http://www.ipsos-mori.com/nss/extranet.
+&lt;sup>2 See https://portal.ipsos.com/sites/NSS.

-- 11. All full-time and part-time undergraduate students registered at participating providers are eligible to undertake the NSS during their final year of study (or, for flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent and not before their third year of study), with the following exceptions: - students on programmes that do not lead to undergraduate qualifications or credits - students on a course lasting one year or one full-time equivalent, or less - any students who were surveyed in the 2021 NSS (whether or not they responded) and who remain at the same provider - any students who we expect to have completed one full-time equivalent year or less since they were last surveyed by the end of academic year 2021-22. - 12.
-Students are included in the 2022 survey population if they are expected to complete between 1 February 2022 and 31 January 2023 inclusive. - 13.
+- a. students on programmes that do not lead to undergraduate qualifications or credits - b. students on a course lasting one year or one full-time equivalent, or less - c. any students who were surveyed in the 2022 NSS (whether or not they responded) and who remain at the same provider - d. any students who we expect, by the end of academic year 2022-23, to have completed one full-time equivalent year or less since they were last surveyed. - 12.
+Students are included in the 2023 survey population if they are expected to complete their course between 1 February 2023 and 31 January 2024 inclusive. - 13.
 It is possible to add students to or remove them from the NSS target list in exceptional circumstances.
-The full criteria are in the NSS 2022 setup guidance provided by Ipsos MORI. - 14.
-Providers will be able to make requests to add students to or remove them from the NSS population once the target list has been finalised by the OfS and DfE.
-Requests for changes can be made from early December for further education colleges.
+The full criteria are in the NSS 2022 set-up guidance provided by Ipsos. - 14.
+Providers will be able to make requests to add students or remove them from the NSS population once the target list has been finalised by the OfS and the DfE.
+The additions and removals process will start mid-December 2022 and run until 1 March 2023.
+Ipsos will contact all providers when the system is open and ready for requests, by 19 December at the latest. - 15.
 Requests should be submitted as soon as possible after these dates to ensure they can be processed prior to, or early in, the survey period.
-All requests must be made through the NSS extranet and should be made in a single file, including the required level of detail.
-The OfS and DfE will review all requests for additions and removals and may request further details from colleges where necessary.
+All requests must be made through the NSS extranet. and should be made in a single file, including the required level of detail.
+The OfS and the DfE will review all requests for additions and removals and may request further details from colleges where necessary.
 Submitting requests as early as possible and responding to queries in a timely manner will help expedite the process.
-It may be necessary for the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the survey start date. - 15.
-With the exception of students on enhanced first degrees, postgraduates are not included in the NSS.
+It may be necessary for the DfE and the OfS to prioritise approvals by survey start week, but we will endeavour to action all requests prior to the survey start date. - 16.
+Except for students on enhanced first degrees, postgraduates are not included in the NSS.